sidlogism/impsia_python_toolbox/README.md

 * comment `# pylint: disable=wrong-import-position` is needed for pylint to ignore the error `C0413: Import "..." should be placed at the top of the module (wrong-import-position)`
 * comment `# noqa: E402` is needed for flake8 to ignore the error `E402 module level import not at top of file`

-Instead of using the mentioned environment variables you could also resort to the below `mypy_path` config variable or to the `init-hook` config variable in pylint.
-But we are avoiding these config variables for two reasons.
-First, by placing hard-coded paths into the config files, we must always take care about not to accidentally committing these paths to git.
-Second, for an unknown reason the `mypy_path` config variable is being ignored in `tox.ini`:

-	[mypy]
-	mypy_path = /home/myuser/Downloads/impsia_python_toolbox/src/

-Alternatively, instead of enabling import-discovery for the linters, you could simply add check-ignores like the following in order to simply ignore all false-positive linter-errors related to import-discovery:

-	#!/usr/bin/env python3
-	# mypy: disable-error-code="import-not-found"
-	import sys
-	sys.path.append('/home/myuser/Downloads/impsia_python_toolbox/src/')
-	from impsia.python_toolbox import logging_tools    # pylint: disable=import-error,wrong-import-position,no-name-in-module
-	from impsia.python_toolbox import subprocess_tools    # pylint: disable=import-error,wrong-import-position,no-name-in-module
-	from impsia.python_toolbox.subprocess_tools import SubprocessRunner    # pylint: disable=import-error,wrong-import-position,no-name-in-module

 ---